DUNE/computing-training-202112/setup.md

 {: .checklist}

 > ## Issues
 > If you have issues here, please refer to the [Indico event page](https://indico.fnal.gov/event/48756/) to get support.
-Precise you are connecting to a CERN machine.
+Please note that you are on a CERN machine in your message.
 Thanks!
 {: .discussion}